holepunchto/bare-ffmpeg/docs/filter-context.md

 # FilterContext

+> [!IMPORTANT]
+> This feature is experimental.
+The API is subject to change, and everything may break.

-The `FilterContext` API represents a filter instance within a filter graph.
-Filter contexts are created and managed by the `FilterGraph` class.
+The `FilterContext` API represents an instance of a filter in a filter graph.

 ## Constructor